matusm/Bev.Instruments.P9710/README.md

 Danger of confusion - might be depricated in future releases!

 * `MeasurementRange GetMeasurementRange()`
 Gets the actual measurement range (for photo current) by querying the instrument.
 The possible ranges are defined in the manual and coded in an `enum`.
 The returned range is valid only for the very moment of the call.
-As a consequence of the auto-range functionality, previous or subsequent calls to `GetDetectorCurrent()` might be performed in a different range.
+As a consequence of the auto-range functionality, previous or subsequent calls to `GetCurrent()` might be performed in a different range.
 This method is usefull for the photo current only!

 The methods below are purely numeric and can be used without instrument connected.
 No communication with the instrument is initiated during the calls.